dimpibarman87-sketch/CourseMaterialHub/README.md

 Here is a complete `README.md` template for your Course Material Hub.

 Before diving into the README, I want to share a quick tip: I noticed your file tree includes the `node_modules` folder.
-When you upload your project to GitHub, you should **never** include `node_modules`.
+When you upload your project to GitHub, you should never include `node_modules`.
 Instead, create a `.gitignore` file in your backend folder and add `node_modules/` to it.
 Anyone who downloads your project will generate their own module folder locally by running `npm install`!

-Here is the markdown code for your `README.md` file:

 ```markdown
 # Course Material Hub 📚